DevSecTop/TF-via-PR/README.md

 > - Please [raise an issue][issue] to discuss proposed changes or report unexpected behavior.
 > - Please [open a discussion][discussion] to share ideas about where you'd like to see this project go.
 > - Please [consider becoming a stargazer][stargazer] if you find this project useful.

+## License

+- This project is licensed under the permissive [Apache License 2.0][license].
+- All works herein are my own and shared of my own volition.
+- Copyright 2023 [Rishav Dhar][rishav_dhar] — All wrongs reserved.

 [action_yml]: https://github.com/devsectop/tf-via-pr/blob/main/.github/workflows/tf.yml "Composite action workflow for running TF commands via PR comments."
 [configure_aws_credentials]: https://github.com/aws-actions/configure-aws-credentials "Configuring AWS credentials for use in GitHub Actions."